a2stuff/a2d/docs/HIG.md

 ## List Box Controls

+* Item height is 10 pixels.
+  * This gives 1px margin above the text, 0px below (counting descenders).
 * The following keyboard shortcuts are supported:
   * Up/Down Arrow - move selection or scroll by one line.
   * Apple+Up/Down Arrow - scroll by one page.
   * Open-Apple+Solid-Apple+Up/Down Arrow - move selection or scroll to start/end.
-* Item height is 10 pixels.

 ## Choice Dialogs

 * Item height is 10 pixels.
+  * This gives 1px margin above the text, 0px below (counting descenders).
 * Left/Right Arrow keys should wrap selection to the previous/next row.
 * Up/Down Arrow keys should wrap selection to the previous/next column.